Jumbo slice: History

 The term "jumbo slice" was first used in Adams Morgan by Chris Chishti, owner of Pizza Mart, which has operated in the neighborhood since the 1990s.
 In 1999, Chishti started creating larger pies by combining standard pizza dough balls; his first "jumbo slice" pie was 18 in, and over time grew to 22 in, 28 in, and finally, 32 in.
-As the jumbo slice developed, Chisti upgraded to larger ovens and, once constrained by the maximum size commercially available, even experimented with oval pizzas.
+As the jumbo slice developed, Chishti upgraded to larger ovens and, once constrained by the maximum size commercially available, even experimented with oval pizzas.

 Jawed Khan, a former Chishti employee, opened Pizza Napoli in 1999, offering slices from a 30 in pie at a time when Chishti was still at 22 in.
 Khan, who also began using the term "jumbo slice", told the Washington City Paper: "We came in with the biggest slice."
 Chishti responded by going to a larger size, and staked his claim to the term by hanging a plastic sign in his window reading "Jumbo Slice".

 In March 2003, the Pizza Boli's chain opened a franchise location three doors away from Pizza Mart.
 Owned by a former business partner of Chishti, John Nasir, and operated by Kerry Guneri, Pizza Boli's installed a neon sign reading "Original Jumbo Slice".
 Guneri explained the phrase, saying "I make the slices original.
 My slice is as original as the way they've made it in Italy for 2,000 years."
 In response, Chishti installed a nearly identical sign the very same day, reading "Real Original Jumbo Slice".
 Said Chishti: "When he gets fancy, I'm just responding to it."
 As part of the ongoing feud, in August 2003, Chishti installed another sign reading "First Oldest Original Jumbo Slice".
 According to the Washington City Paper, "what escaped both proprietors was the fact that nobody cares."

 Other pizza shops in Washington, D.C., have also laid claim to the phrase "jumbo slice", including locations along the intersecting U Street corridor, and near the Catholic University of America in the Brookland neighborhood.
 As of December 2016, Adams Morgan establishments marketing themselves as selling the "jumbo slice" include Pizza Mart, Jumbo Slice Pizza, Duccini's Pizza, and Bestolli Pizza, which is the former Pizza Boli's, although the signage remains unchanged.